>

 “SOAP” is short for “Subjective, Objective, Assessment, and Plan”.

-• Subjective: complaints and symptoms
+• Subjective: chief complaint and symptoms

 • Objective: vital signs and other measurable data

-• Assessment: clinical judgment
+• Assessment: clinical judgment of client’s progress

 • Plan: treatments/intervention plans